Antral follicle: Endocrine properties

 Theca cells express receptors for luteinizing hormone (LH).
 LH kicks off the production of androgens by the theca cells, most notably androstenedione, which are aromatized by granulosa cells to produce estrogens, primarily estradiol.
 Consequently, estrogen levels begin to rise.

 Antral follicle count

-The antral follicle count (AFC) is the number of antral follicles, generally in both ovaries taken together if not specified otherwise.
-It can be determined by transvaginal ultrasonography.
+The antral follicle count (AFC) is the number of antral follicles, generally in both ovaries taken together and determined by transvaginal ultrasonography.

 A low AFC is a major factor in the diagnosis of poor ovarian reserve, that is, low fertility characterized by low numbers of remaining oocytes in the ovaries, usually accompanied by high follicle stimulating hormone (FSH) levels.
 Several studies show that an AFC test is more accurate than basal FSH testing for older women (< 44 years of age) in predicting IVF outcome.
 However, it does not appear to add any predictive information about success rates of an already established pregnancy after IVF.

 It is also a major determinant of the success of ovarian hyperstimulation.

 There are three categories when performing an ultrasound to check the antral follicle count: